A Single Model Ensemble Framework for Neural Machine Translation using Pivot Translation: Pivot-based Single Model Ensemble

-On the other hand, the LLM-based ensemble implicitly leverages their translation capabilities during ensemble, as the source sentence is also provided.
-We conduct merging experiments with \textsc{GenFuser}~\cite{llm-blender}, Llama-3~\cite{llama3modelcard}, and GPT models~\cite{gpt3.5, gpt4, gpt4o}.
-When employing \textsc{GenFuser}, we construct the input by concatenating top-\textit{$k$} candidates to the prompt, as presented in \citet{llm-blender}.
-For merging with Llama-3 and GPT, we use the prompt template in Appendix~\ref{sec:apdx_prompt_templates}.
-By leveraging a variety of candidates, each with different strengths, the aggregation process can effectively mitigate errors in a complementary manner.
+LLM-based approaches offer the advantage of implicitly leveraging their translation capabilities during the ensemble, as the source sentence is also provided.
+We conduct experiments with \textsc{GenFuser}~\cite{llm-blender}, Llama-3~\cite{llama3modelcard}, and GPT models~\cite{gpt3.5, gpt4, gpt4o}.
+When employing \textsc{GenFuser}, we construct the input by concatenating the top-\textit{$k$} candidates to the prompt, as presented in \citet{llm-blender}.
+For merging with Llama-3 and GPT, we use the ensemble prompt template in Appendix~\ref{sec:apdx_prompt_templates}.

+On the other hand, encoder-decoder architectures employ smaller models dedicated to the ensemble, effectively reducing both training and inference costs.
+We conduct experiments using Fusion-in-Decoder (FiD)~\cite{fid} and TRICE~\cite{trice}.
+For FiD, the instruction and the source sentence are concatenated with each candidate and independently encoded.
+The decoder then takes the concatenated representations and generates the final translation.
+For TRICE, the model is trained with a two-stage fine-tuning method.
+In the first stage, the model is trained on two different inputs and a single target: Source$\rightarrow$Target and Candidate$\rightarrow$Target.
+In the second stage, the source and the candidate are concatenated and provided as a single input.
+The overall input formats are: \texttt{Translate source into <target language>} \texttt{referring <target language> candidate.} \texttt{source: <$x$>} \texttt{candidate: <$c_{k}$>} for FiD, and \texttt{<$x$></$s$><$l_{s}$>;<$c_{1}$></$s$><$l_{t}$>;...;<$c_{k}$></$s$><$l_{t}$>} with the language token \texttt{<$l_{lang}$>} for TRICE.
+We provide architectural illustrations of these encoder-decoder ensemble architectures in Appendix~\ref{apdx:Fid/TRICE illustration}.

+By leveraging various candidates, each with different strengths, the aggregation process can effectively mitigate errors in a complementary manner.